Your left knee in pain, your shoes are too tight, your throat is dry, still three more miles to go?

 Run To Music

 Want to break away from the mold of negative thoughts and inner dialogue?
-Try mantras.
+Try running mantras.

 This might sound cheesy and new age, but having a few mantras on hand will keep you centered… and keep you going in the hardest stretches of your run.